 GlennStone Roofing and Gutters offers several drainage system solutions in addition to our standard gutter systems, including downspout extensions, splashblocks and underground trenching services.
 Why should you invest in a drainage system in addition to your gutters and downspouts?

-In many cases, we find homes with the downspouts discharging directly next to the foundation, usually due to a downspout elbow falling off or simply because the original gutter installer didn’t know better.
+Most people do not realize the effect of water until it’s too late.
+Water will flow where it wants to unless it is directed otherwise.
+Furthermore, water can cause damage to your home even after it has been safely controlled by your gutters and downspouts.
+In many cases, we find homes with downspouts discharging directly next to the foundation, usually due to a downspout elbow falling off or simply because the original gutter installer didn’t know better.
 This water “pooling” effect next to the foundation can be a real problem, especially if the grade around the home is poor.
 This can lead to additional hydrostatic pressure on the foundation walls.

 Underground water creates hydrostatic pressure when it encounters a barrier such as a basement or foundation wall.
 During heavy rains, the water table rises toward the basement, which creates more hydrostatic pressure and can exert up to 500 pounds per square inch against the home’s foundation.

 Over a period of time, this pressure can cause basement walls to bow or crack and lead to water in the basement, mold, and a variety of other problems you don’t need.
 This has led to the creation of an entire industry dedicated to basement waterproofing, which can cost $10,000 or more to have installed.